maksimryndin/goral/README.md

 ```
 If you plan to use System service then you should not containerize Goral to get the actual system data.
 Goral implements a graceful shutdown (its duration is configured) for SIGINT (Ctrl+C) and SIGTERM signals to safely send all the data in process to the permanent spreadsheet storage.

+## Licence

+Apache 2.0 licence is also applied to all commits in this repository when no licence was specified.